philsturgeon/tech-talks/content/getting-specific-about-apis/source.md

 ---

-JSON Schema validators are currently pretty bad at generating human errors
+JSON Schema validators are _not great_ at generating human errors

 ---